-- 9.1 Under the draft referendum principles published by the Department for Levelling Up, Housing and Communities, a referendum cap in in place for the core Council Tax element at 3%.
-Including the additional 2% funding for Adult Social Care this enables the authority to raise up to 5% in additional funding without requiring a local referendum. - 9.2 In the current financial context, as set out earlier in the report, the Council needs to demonstrate it is taking all possible action to reduce the financial funding gap faced by the Council.
-In this context Council Tax is assumed to be raised to the referendum limits. - 9.3 Historically, Council Tax has not been set up to the referendum limit and hence it is important to consider the impact of this in the context of comparator authorities. - 9.4 A wider piece of work to support this consideration an assessment has been made of current Council Tax levels with peer group comparator authorities.
+- 9.1 Under the draft referendum principles published by the Department for Levelling Up, Housing and Communities, a referendum cap is in place for the core Council Tax element at 3%.
+Including the additional 2% funding for Adult Social Care this enables the authority to raise up to 5% in additional funding without requiring a local referendum.
+On 6 February 2023 Thurrock Council was granted permission by the Levelling Up Minister to raise the tax by an extra 5% (to 10% in total) without the need for a local referendum. - 9.2 In the current financial context, as set out earlier in the report, the Council needs to demonstrate it is taking all possible action to reduce the financial funding gap faced by the Council.
+In this context Council Tax is assumed to be raised to the referendum limits. - 9.3 Historically, Council Tax has not been set up to the referendum limit and hence it is important to consider the impact of this in the context of comparator authorities. - 9.4 An assessment has been made of current Council Tax levels with peer group comparator authorities.
 On average, this demonstrates that Thurrock's band D council tax level is 11.6% lower than peer authorities as set out in the table below.
 If the peer group authorities continue to raise Council Tax to referendum levels, the Council will continue to raise significantly less income from Council Tax than the wider peer group.
 This should be considered further in the context of the impact on the ability of the Council to contribute to the resolution of its financial issues.